snehalasodekar/typescript-solid-learning/README.md

 # typescript-solid-learning
-Learn typescript SOLID principles &amp;&amp; 4 pillers of OOP
+Learn typescript SOLID principles &amp;&amp; 4 pillars of OOP

 ## Goal
 Continuous reading and implementation of the understood concepts.